Impactful Client Appreciation, Reviews, and Reputation Management: Your Guide to Referral Growth

 - Context: “Reviews are how future buyers and sellers decide who to trust.
 Your experience carries real weight.”

-- Ask: “If you feel we earned five stars, would you share a short review using this link so neighbors can see what the process felt like for you?”
+- Ask: “If you feel we earned five stars, would you share a short review using this link?”

 - Prompt: “It helps if you mention what was most stressful before we started and one thing that surprised you in a good way.”